 At the end of the day, you’ll have bought real estate for cheap, saved on the down payment, and invested the savings back into the property by allocating it to repairs.
 So now you own property worth $200,000, but you only spent $50k on the down payment and repairs.
 After renovations, you could flip it for its original market value ($200,000) or even more and make a profit.
 When you convert $50,000 into capital equity, you can profit.

-As you can see, fixing and flipping property is one of the best ways to make quick money through real estate.
+As you can see, fixing and flipping property is one of the best ways to make quick money through real estate as long as you can secure an insured non-residential grant deed for property.
 But while you can invest as little as 50k in real estate with this kind of strategy, keep in mind that it comes with a much higher risk than many other ways of investing in real estate.
 As such, you’ll want to do enough market research before venturing into it.

 You’ll also want to keep the total sum of repairs, purchase price, closing costs, and any other costs less than 80% of the property’s value.
 This way, you’ll give yourself the best chance of making a decent return.